 Standardized Test Scores (optional - see description above)

-For students who will enter PC in the Class of 2016 or above, class syllabi must be submitted for transfer credit evaluation.
+Class syllabi must be submitted for transfer credit evaluation.
 If you do not have the syllabi, you should contact the academic department at your institution where they will be on file.
+Syllabi should be sent to email@example.com.

 The following forms are helpful, but not required: